Techscq/translatable-criteria/src/docs/guides/developing-translators/en.md

 ## 1. Understanding `CriteriaTranslator` and `ICriteriaVisitor`

-As mentioned in the Key Concepts, the library uses the Visitor design pattern.
+The library uses the Visitor design pattern.

 - **`CriteriaTranslator<TranslationContext, TranslationOutput, TFilterVisitorOutput>`**: This is an abstract class that you must extend.

-  - `TranslationContext`: The type of the context object passed during the traversal of the `Criteria` (e.g., a query builder like TypeORM's `SelectQueryBuilder`, or an object where you accumulate parts of a MongoDB query).
+  - `TranslationContext`: The type of the mutable context object passed during the traversal of the `Criteria` object graph (e.g., a query builder instance, or an object where you accumulate parts of a query).
+This object is modified directly by the `visit...` methods.
-  - `TranslationOutput`: The type of the final translation result (e.g., the modified `SelectQueryBuilder`, an SQL string, a MongoDB query object).
+  - `TranslationOutput` (optional, defaults to `TranslationContext`): The type of the final result returned by the `translate()` method.
+This is typically the `TranslationContext` itself, but can be a different type if your translator needs to return a processed version of the context (e.g., a final SQL string from a query builder).
-  - `TFilterVisitorOutput`: The specific output type for the `visitFilter`, `visitAndGroup`, and `visitOrGroup` methods.
-This allows filters to be processed differently if necessary (e.g., generating a condition string, or a filter object).
+  - `TFilterVisitorOutput` (optional, defaults to `any`): The specific output type for the `visitFilter` method.
+This allows filters to return an intermediate representation (e.g., a condition string and its parameters) that can then be integrated into the main `TranslationContext`.
+The `visitAndGroup` and `visitOrGroup` methods, however, return `void` and directly modify the `TranslationContext`.

 - **`ICriteriaVisitor`**: The interface that `CriteriaTranslator` implements.
 It defines all the `visit...` methods that your translator will need to override to handle each type of node in the `Criteria` tree (filters, filter groups, joins, etc.).

-The translation process generally begins by calling the `translate()` method of your translator, which internally calls `criteria.accept(this, initialContext)`.
+The translation process is initiated by calling the `translate()` method, which is an **abstract method that you must implement**.
+Inside your `translate` implementation, you are responsible for starting the visitor traversal by calling `criteria.accept(this, initialContext)`.
+The `accept` method of each `Criteria` component will then call the appropriate `visit...` method on your translator, passing the component itself and the `TranslationContext`.
+For instance, a `RootCriteria`'s `accept` method will call `visitor.visitRoot(...)`, while a `Filter`'s `accept` method will call `visitor.visitFilter(...)`.
+This "double dispatch" mechanism is the core of the Visitor pattern.

 ---